Wound Healing and Care

 Most of us think of wounds happening because of accidents.
 But even clean surgical incisions are wounds.
 So are places where tubes or catheters go into the body.
-Our skin is the largest organ in our body and helps protect our body from germs (bacteria, fungi, and viruses) that live on our skin.
+Skin is the largest organ in our body and helps protect it from germs (bacteria, fungi, and viruses) that live on its surface.
 So, anything that breaks the skin is a wound because when the skin is broken, there's a risk of germs getting into the body and causing an infection.

 The deeper, larger, or dirtier a wound is, the more care it needs.
 That's why a team of doctors and specially trained wound care nurses work together to monitor and treat serious wounds.

-Dirty or infected wounds, like an abscess or gunshot wound, are a different story.
-They usually require special treatment and monitoring to prevent infection.
+- Dirty or infected wounds, like an abscess, a deep scrape or cut, or gunshot wound, are a different story.
+They need special treatment and monitoring to prevent infection.